Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Incivility in the Debates

-Finally, it is important not just to look at what was said but how it was said to capture incivility.
-For this, we use the detection of shouting.
-Shouting is another form of incivility used to overpower another opinions in a debate.
-Shouting detection in human speech is an established area of research in speech processing~\cite{pohjalainen2013detection}.
+To capture incivility holistically, it is imperative to not just study what is said but how it was said.
+Shouting is another form of incivility used to overpower others' opinions in a debate.
+Shouting detection in human speech is an established area of research ~\cite{pohjalainen2013detection}.

-The Indian Broadcast News Debate (IBND) corpus~\cite{baghel2021automatic} contains news debates from Republic TV along with annotations for shouted vs. normal speech.
-We used only the data corresponding to debates held on Republic TV, since all our inference will be performed on samples from the same domain.
-We obtained all the raw audio for the videos in our dataset and from each audio file we extract 26 MFCCs per frame,\footnote{Mel Frequency Cepstral Coefficients (MFCCs) of a signal are features which concisely describe the overall shape of an audio spectral wave.} with a frame size of 25ms and a gap of 10ms.
-On a per-audio level, we perform standard-scaling of these features and grouped frames in blocks of one second.
+The Indian Broadcast News Debate (IBND) corpus~\cite{baghel2021automatic} contains news debates from \channel~ with annotations for shouted vs. normal speech.
+We used only the data corresponding to debates held on \channel~ since all our inferences will be performed on samples from the same domain.
+Using the raw audio from videos in our dataset, we extract 26 MFCCs\footnote{Mel Frequency Cepstral Coefficients (MFCCs) of a signal are features which concisely describe the overall shape of an audio spectral wave.} per frame per audio file, with a frame size of 25ms and a gap of 10ms.
+On a per-audio level, we perform standard-scaling of these features and group frames into 1 second blocks.
 Inferences for shouting detection are performed on a per-second level.